mistymyto/apush/README.md

 - **Concepts**: important definitions that used by historians.

 ## Purpose
-The reason I shifted from taking notes chronologically to conceptually was to utilize the Atomic Notes system, where each idea has a page that can be referenced to.
+The reason I shifted from taking notes chronologically to hybriding it with concepts was to utilize the Atomic Notes system, where each idea has a page that can be referenced to.
 This is not only extra helpful in saving my time trying to link stuff together, but also extremely efficient as I can review small but detailed notes on one specific topic instead of having to read the monolith of a class lecture.

 ---
 ![License](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)